.png)

 Contractor profit capture

-The financial impact is substantial.
-By controlling both design and construction on even small projects, you can double your effective fee whilst delivering better outcomes for clients.
+The financial upside can be significant.
+By controlling both design and delivery on smaller residential projects, you increase your influence over outcomes and can substantially improve your overall fee position whilst delivering stronger results for clients.

 Learning how to earn more as an architect means escaping the time-for-money trap.
 Every hour you spend on client work is an hour you can't replicate.
 But your knowledge?
 That's infinitely scalable.